We do not know what the world would look like if women...

 held half of the most powerful leadership positions in all countries and in international bodies like the United Nations (UN).
 Would human development be accelerated if women had equal power to shape policies, programs, and institutions?
 It is a profoundly important question, because there is evidence of a Female Leadership Dividend with substantial democratic, development, governance, justice, and peace and security benefits for individual nations and the world.
 If human development could be advanced by simply ensuring that women held half of all seats of power across all sectors of society it would surely be one of the most cost-effective paths to world prosperity, peace, and security.
 And as women have a strong democratic claim to hold half of all leadership positions, action in this area rests on very solid political foundations.

 However, these potential female leadership benefits remain unrealized all the while the world tolerates such low levels of female representation amongst national and international leaders.
 In fact, there is a crisis of women’s leadership in the world - a Female Leadership Deficit - that could be costing hundreds of billions of dollars in foregone development gains.
-Just 7% of governments, 4.5% of major corporations, 14% of leading universities, and 2% of the world’s religions are currently led by women.
+Just 11% of governments, 4.5% of major corporations, 14% of leading universities, and 2% of the world’s religions are currently led by women.
 The proportions are even lower for women who have children, revealing a massive deficit of mothers among our most powerful public leaders.
-This sorry state is reflected in the Global Gender Gap Index where political empowerment, the gap between men and women at the highest levels of political decision-making, records the largest gender gap (80%), of all four sectors measured.
-In contrast, the economic participation and opportunity gap is 40%, the educational attainment gap 5%, and the health and survival gap 4%.
+This sorry state is reflected in the Global Gender Gap Index where political empowerment, the gap between men and women at the highest levels of political decision-making, records the largest gender gap (76%), of all four sectors measured.
+In contrast, the economic participation and opportunity gap is 42%, and the educational attainment and health and survival gaps are both 4%.

 To reap the development dividends from closing the Female Leadership Deficit, countries should set a new goal of at least 30% of women in government, corporate, university, and religious leadership roles by 2020, and at least 50% by 2030.
 Strategies to achieve these goals could range from prescriptive solutions including quotas that reserve at least 30 to 50% of candidate and/or leadership positions for women, to incentives that encourage and support women to run for and hold leadership positions, and penalties for institutions that do not comply.
 Special policies and programs will be needed to increase the proportion of women with dependent children among leaders, especially those that ensure that public leadership roles are compatible with parenthood and other unpaid caring responsibilities.